Few B2B marketing topics lead to swords being drawn faster than gated content. Marketers

 listen to?
 Well, first let's do some digging into the effects of content gating.

-Gated Content Is A Tradeoff
+Gated Content Is a Tradeoff

-Gated content is defined by a transaction where a prospective reader or viewer gives contact
+prospective reader or viewer gives contact

-details in exchange for access to a piece of content, ideally something they value.
-In
+details in exchange for access to a piece of

-marketing terms, gated content is a
+terms, gated content is a

-lead-gen (i.e., bottom of the
+lead-gen (i.e., bottom of the funnel) tactic that

 basically works by trading some of the

-awareness an otherwise ungated piece of content would
+otherwise ungated piece of content would

-create in exchange for leads.
-And since the end goal of B2B content marketing is usually
+And since the end goal of B2B

-print to consider.
+fine print to consider.

 The Awareness Loss With Gated Content Can Be Big